Sitka, Indiana

 Sitka is an unincorporated community in Liberty Township, White County, in the U.S. state of Indiana.
+As a small rural community, it is primarily associated with Sitka Baptist Church, which lies at its central intersection.

 History

 A post office was established at Sitka in 1877, and remained in operation until it was discontinued in 1903.
 A small general store was opened soon after the post office.
 The community most likely was named after Sitka, Alaska.